candoumbe/Forms/README.md

 }
 ```

-Providing consistent and dynamic navigation and/or action links allow any client to "react" and adapt to the state of the any resource.
+Providing consistent and dynamic navigation and/or action links allow any client to "react" and adapt to the state of any resource.

 [Candoumbe.Forms]: https://github.com/candoumbe/forms